Like the old adage goes, “just because you can, doesn’t mean you should.”

 Far from it.

-But not every author is any good at reading their own book!
+But not every author is skilled at reading their own book!

-This is on my mind because recently in the Indie (ACX And Others) Audiobook Narrators and Producers group on Facebook someone posted the following image.
-I’ve blurred out details that would identify the book itself or the author as I’m not trying to embarass or humiliate them, even though this comment below is public on Amazon.
+Recently in the Indie (ACX And Others) Audiobook Narrators and Producers group on Facebook, someone posted the following image.
+Like the image above, I’ve blurred out details that would identify the book itself or the author as I’m not trying to embarass or humiliate them, even though this comment below is public on Amazon, as are the reviews above on Audible for public perusal.

 “But Steve, I could save SO MUCH MONEY if I did it myself instead of hiring an overpriced professional to do it.“